Warp Drives and Closed Timelike Curves: Geodesic rest frame transitions

-and this ordinary differential equation has a unique, smooth solution for all $\tau\geq\tau_{1}$\footnote{It can also be seen that since $\frac{\diff t}{\diff\tau}=\lambda\geq1$ is bounded between two finite values, the duration of the transition as measured by proper time is bounded and strictly less than the duration as measured by coordinate time.}.
-We now demonstrate that the solution to (\ref{ini cond 1}) is a geodesic.
+is the Lorentz factor, and this ordinary differential equation has a unique, smooth solution for all $\tau\geq\tau_{1}$\footnote{It can also be seen that since $\frac{\diff t}{\diff\tau}=\lambda\geq1$ is bounded between two finite values, the duration of the transition as measured by proper time is bounded and strictly less than the duration as measured by coordinate time.}.
+We now demonstrate that the solution to (\ref{ini=000020cond=0000201}) is a geodesic.

 For $\chi_{2}$,

 so parameterised by coordinate time, this is the path